2018 Professors of Instructional Design Technology Conference at

 - Professional Development Strand: Skill development workshops on emerging technologies or academic topics such as book publishing, tenure promotion, or interviewing.

-- Emergent Strand: For those sessions that emerge on site!
+- Other Topics: Including those sessions that emerge on site!